This post may contain affiliate links. Read my Disclosure.

 This is my personal favorite type of whisky, and it seems writer Robert Louis Stevenson agreed.
 In one of his poems, he says “The king o’ drinks, as I conceive it, Talisker, Islay, or Glenlivet.”

 The Isle of Skye is a small island, so it doesn’t have a ton of accommodation options.
 During the summer high season, hotels and B&B’s can all be sold out.
-Skye is one travel destination where it’s very important to book your accommodation months in advance!
+It’s very important to book your accommodation in advance!

 Here is a good list of official campsites on the Isle of Skye.
 Wild camping is allowed, as long as you follow Scotland’s Outdoor Access Code.
 There are a few “bothys” too — wilderness cabins free for hikers to use.